pastelnetwork/pastelup/README.md

    --bin value                 Required, local path to the local binary (pasteld, pastel-cli, rq-service, supernode) file  or a folder of binary to remote host
    --help, -h                  show help (default: false)
 ```
-`pastelup update` will do folowing steps:
+`pastelup update` will do the folowing steps:
 - Copy `pastelup` tool specified by `--utility-path' to `/tmp` folder of remote side
-- Stop `supernode` serivces by `pastel-ulity stop supernode`
+- Stop `supernode` services by `pastel-ulity stop supernode`
 - Copy the file specified at `--bin` to `--dir` at remote side.
-If path is directory, it will copy all files inside that folder to remote side
+If the path is a directory, it will copy all files inside that folder to the remote side
 - Start `supernode` again with masternode config `--name`

 a) To update supernode bin to remote side: